kamu-data/kamu-web-ui/README.md

 ## Release procedure

 1. While on the feature branch, create a `CHANGELOG` entry for the new version
-4. Create PR, wait for tests, then merge
+2. Create PR, wait for tests, then merge
-5. Checkout and pull master
+3. Checkout and pull master
-6. Tag the latest commit with a new version: `git tag vX.Y.Z`
+4. Run `npm version {patch,minor,major}` - this will increment the version in all places, commit the changes and crate a new git tag
-7. Push the tag to repo: git push origin tag `vX.Y.Z`
+5. Push the version change and the tag: `git push`
-8. Github Actions will pick up the new tag and create a new GitHub release from it
+6. Github Actions will pick up the new tag and create a new GitHub release from it